 Initially, during colonial annexation, the Teak forests of Malabar were considered private property.
 However, it was later discovered that Tipu Sultan had treated Teak as a royal tree, a practice also followed in Cochin and Travancore.
 The first step in forest conservancy came with an order from the Bengal-Bombay Joint Commission to prohibit the felling of Teak trees fewer than 21 inches in girth.
-In 1805, the Court of Directors inquired about the possibility of a steady Teak supply from Malabar for the King’s Navy, due to a shortage of Oak in England (Ribbontrop, 1900, p.64).
+In 1805, the Court of Directors inquired about the possibility of a steady Teak supply from Malabar for the ' 'King's Navy, due to a shortage of Oak in England (Ribbontrop, 1900, p.64).
 Starting in the late eighteenth century, market forces began to commercialize tribal-controlled forest resources for various purposes, including timber for shipping, sandalwood extraction, and supporting tea and coffee plantations.
-Forest resources were also used for iron-making industries and railway construction in South India.
-These developments led to the imposition of several restrictions on tribal communities' access to and use of forest resources (Saravanam, 2008).
+Forest resources were also used in South India for iron-making industries and railway construction.
+These developments led to several restrictions on tribal communities' access to and use of forest resources (Saravanam, 2008).
 Efforts at forest conservation in India initially failed due to lack of political support.
 In 1805, the British government asked the East India Company to assess the feasibility of harvesting Malabar Teak for British shipbuilding needs during the Napoleonic Wars.
-The Company, a private trading entity with governmental authority in India, appointed Captain Watson as the first forest conservator in 1806.
-Watson’s plan involved taxing Teak to slow private harvesting, generating government revenue, and then purchasing Teak from dealers to prevent over-exploitation and ensure a steady supply (Ledzion, 1991).
+The Company, a private trading entity with governmental authority in India, appointed Captain Watson as the first forest conservator in 1806. ' ''Watson’s plan involved taxing teak to slow private harvesting, generating government revenue, and purchasing teak from dealers to prevent over-exploitation and ensure a steady supply (Ledzion, 1991).

 After Napoleon's defeat in 1815, the British Navy's demand for Teak decreased.
 Thomas Munro, the new governor of Madras, recognized that the timber royalty angered Indian princes, merchants, and peasants.
-Facing opposition to the tax on forests, Munro reversed the Teak regulations, abolished Captain Watson’s position, and allowed the free market to resume as before (Arbuthnot, 1881).
+Facing opposition to the tax on forests, Munro reversed the Teak regulations, abolished Captain ' 'Watson's position, and allowed the free market to resume as before (Arbuthnot, 1881).

 Lord Dalhousie's conservation efforts were deeply rooted in imperialist motives.
-Upon his arrival in Calcutta in 1848 for his inauguration, he openly declared Britain’s intent to assert direct control over Indian territories, including those under native princes.
+Upon his arrival in Calcutta in 1848 for his inauguration, he openly declared ' 'Britain's intent to assert direct control over Indian territories, including those under native princes.
 During his tenure, the British annexed eight states—Punjab, Pegu, Satara, Sambalpur, Jhansi, Nagpur, Berar, and Oudh—reducing their rulers to subordinates of the British Empire (Barton, 2000, p.561).
-Lord Dalhousie’s annexation of Punjab exemplified his approach to expanding British control in India.
+Lord ' 'Dalhousie's annexation of Punjab exemplified his approach to expanding British control in India.
 In 1849, he justified the move to a parliamentary committee by accusing the Sikh government of violating the 1846 Treaties of Lahore and Bhyrowal, defaulting on debts, and fostering hostilities against Britain.
 He also cited the inability of the young Sikh maharaja to maintain order.
-The Punjab’s rich timber resources and strategic hilly terrain had long been coveted by the British, with Lord Ellenborough previously predicting its inevitable fall under British rule.
-Dalhousie argued that annexing Punjab would not only finance further imperial expansion but also secure a prestigious addition to the British Crown.
+The ' 'Punjab's rich timber resources and strategic hilly terrain had long been coveted by the British, with Lord Ellenborough previously predicting its inevitable fall under British rule.
+Dalhousie argued that annexing Punjab would finance further imperial expansion and secure a prestigious addition to the British Crown.
 Consequently, the East India Company annexed the region (Baird, 1911).